riseupnet/riseup_help/pages/about-us/policy/tos/en.md

 * Harassing or abusing others by engaging in threats, stalking or sending spam.
 This includes usernames, aliases or using any of our resources for this purpose.
 * Misuse of services by distributing viruses or malware, engaging in a denial of service attack, or attempting to gain unauthorized access to any computer system, including this one.
 * Contributing to the abuse of others by distributing material where the production process created violence or sexual assault against persons.
-* Giving invites to people you do not know, or trust.
-Your account will be terminated if someone you invited causes problems.
+* Do not trade, sell, publicly give away, or publicly offer invites to people you don't know.

 ## Account Termination